SymfonyCasts/design-patterns/sfcasts/state.md

 # The State Pattern

-It's now turn to talk about the *State pattern*, this is how I like to define it:
+It's time to talk about the *State pattern*.
+Here's how I like to define it:

-State is a way to organize your code so that an object can change its *behavior* when its internal state changes.
-It helps you represent different states as separate classes and allows the object to switch between these states seamlessly.
+*State* is a way to organize your code so that an object can change its *behavior* when its *internal state* changes.
+It helps you represent different states as separate classes and allows the *object* to switch between these states *seamlessly*.

-Long story short, state helps you replace *chained if-elseif* statements into a set of classes and hide the internal states of an object.
-(do you think this is redundant?)
+How does it do that?
+Let's check it out!

 ## Pattern Anatomy

-The State pattern consists of the following elements:
+The State pattern consists of three elements:

-A *Context* class that represents the object whose behavior changes based on its internal state.
+-A *Context* class that represents the object whose behavior *changes* based on its internal state.
+This references the *current* state object.
-The context class has a reference to the current state object.

-A common interface for all concrete state classes.
-It declares methods that represent the actions that can be taken in each state.
+-A common interface for all concrete state classes.
+This declares methods that represent actions that can be taken in each state.

-And lastly, concrete states.
-Each class represent a state of the context.
+-And lastly, *concrete* states, where each class represents a state of the context.

 ## Objects Collaboration

-This is how those elements collaborate together:

-The context delegates state-specific actions to the current state object, and it may pass itself as an argument.

-Either context or concrete states can decide which state succeeds another and can be responsible for instantiating state objects.
+These elements collaborate together in a couple of different ways.
+The context can delegate state-specific actions to the current state object, and it may pass *itself* as an argument.
+Context or concrete states can also decide which state *succeeds* another and they can be responsible for *instantiating* state objects.
+What does that look like?
+Let's see an example.

 ## Imaginary Example

-Suppose we have a `publishPost()` function that depending on the *status* of an article it will do different things.
-If the article is a *draft* it will change the status to *moderation* and notify the moderator.
-If it's already in *moderation* and the user is an admin, it will change the status to *published* and send a tweet.
+Suppose we have a `publishPost()` function that will do different things based on the *status* of an article.
+If the article is a *draft*, it will change the status to "moderation" and notify the moderator.
+If it's *already* in moderation and the user is an *admin*, it will change the status to "published" and send a tweet.

 ```php
 public function publishPost(Article $article) {